e2jk/notebookimporter/README.rst

 - Only one label can be specified (you should be able to cheat by specifying a first label without #, then separating further labels with spaces and ensuring the other labels do start with a # - not tested)

 - Only Evernote is supported at this time, however it looks like all the major players are currently lacking an import feature, so this utility should prove helpful for other services, e.g. Springpad.

+- You need a Gmail address/password to send the notes to Evernote.

 License
 -------